cli-guidelines/cli-guidelines/content/_index.md

 Let’s say your command takes a secret via a `--password` argument.
 A raw `--password` argument will leak the secret into `ps` output and potentially shell history.
 It’s easy to misuse.
-Consider allowing secrets only via files, eg. with a `--password-file` argument.
+Consider allowing secrets only via files, e.g. with a `--password-file` argument.
 A `--password-file` argument allows a secret to be passed in discreetly, in a wide variety of contexts.

 (One could read a password file in Bash by using `--password $(< password.txt)`.